-Mr. Marwah was widely regarded as the sharpest CFO on Bay Street, perhaps the country, before he relinquished that role last year to become chief administrative officer: essentially the second-most powerful position at the bank.
-Yet for all the reverence of genuflecting analysts, for all the gravitas his name conjures in the Indo-Canadian community, there is a puckish side to this éminence grise, a willingness to use humour -- even if it occasionally means being the butt of the joke -- as a means of managing his charges.
+Sabi was widely regarded as the sharpest CFO on Bay Street, perhaps the country, before he relinquished that role last year to become chief administrative officer: essentially the second-most powerful position at the bank.
+Yet for all the reverence of genuflecting analysts, for all the gravitas his name conjures in the Sikh-Canadian community, there is a puckish side to this éminence grise, a willingness to use humour -- even if it occasionally means being the butt of the joke -- as a means of managing his charges.

 "[People] don't see this playful side, which is more than playful -- he's just a downright prankster and is wonderfully irreverent," says Rob Pitfield, who heads up Scotiabank's international operations (and who is thought to be the ringleader of the birthday stunt).

 "I believe it's precisely these kind of things that make big companies go -- it is the fun, and the informality, and the personal relationships.
 All the formal stuff -- that's the stuff that tends to impede you more than anything.
 So having this dimension, I believe, has been a huge, huge factor in Sabi being successful."

 Sarabjit Singh Marwah was born in Asansol, a small town near Calcutta in West Bengal, India.
 His father, like many Sikhs, fled Pakistan after India was partitioned by the British in 1947, leaving behind most of his property and wealth.
 He was a lawyer by training, but after relocating he managed to build a prosperous coal-mining business from scratch, imparting a rigorous work ethic to his son.

 "He left Pakistan with virtually nothing," Mr. Marwah recalls during an interview in his Toronto office.
 "He said 'I'm going to build it all over again.'
 He never lamented the fact he left behind a fortune."